P-ppc/leetcode/algorithms/MergeTwoSortedLists/README.md

 # Merge Two Sorted Lists
-This problem is easy to solve by two linked list
+This problem is easy to solve by double pointer